 CSIRO Materials Science and Engineering delivers creative molecular technologies for biomaterials and regenerative medicine.
 Their Recombinant Protein Production & Purification and Biomolecular Interaction Facilities are integral components in CTx programs.

-Griffith University, Eskitis Institute works on the molecular and cellular mechanisms of human diseases – cancer, infection and immunity, neglected diseases, neurological disease and stem cell biology.
+Griffith Institute for Drug Discovery (GRIDD) works on the molecular and cellular mechanisms of human diseases – cancer, infection and immunity, neglected diseases, neurological disease and stem cell biology.

 Melbourne Health fosters research that enhances patient care, challenges clinical practice and promotes innovative health service delivery.
 The organisation has close collaborative partnerships with research organisations within the famous Parkville Precinct, as well as nationally and internationally, faciliatating the optimal translation of research into clinical practice and health policy.